 4 TIPS FOR SETTING UP YOUR LINKED IN PROFILE

 With over 400 million members all over the world, Linked In has become one of the most popular social networks in the field of professional networking.
-Its scale of popularity varies from country to country, however, in the recent years it has been gradually on the rise as it brings its users an array of advantages in the form of new contacts, job offers, various online courses and others.
+Its scale of popularity varies from country to country, however, in recent years it has been gradually on the rise as it brings its users an array of advantages in the form of new contacts, job offers, various online courses, and others.

 A profile without a profile picture appears incomplete and impersonal.
-When you are about to establish new relationships virtually, by seeing a profile picture both sides are able to create more complex view of the other person.
+When you are about to establish new relationships virtually, by seeing a profile picture both sides are able to create a more complex view of the other person.
 It’s important to make sure that the profile picture is professional and it’s clearly visible who the person is.
 Refrain from posting pictures taken on holiday, beach or a gym.
 If you have a good picture but the background is not suitable, you can use all sorts of online programs that are free of charge and adjust it according to your needs.
 You should also consider the type of position that you would like to attract.
-If you want to become a chef, having a profile picture in chef´s hat could be a lot more interesting and engaging than wearing a suite.
+If you want to become a chef, having a profile picture in a chef´s hat could be a lot more interesting and engaging than wearing a suit.